 A bird banders biggest dream: Banding tropical birds in the Belizean rainforest.
 Is six weeks enough to get confident in the American bird banding scheme?

-Exploring ancient Maya ruins in Caracol, Belize
+Exploring the biggest Maya ruins in Caracol, Belize

-Caracol was probably the most spectacular place I visited during my stay in Belize.
-From atop the temples you can scout far and wide from one of the largest Mayan cities in the World.
-Caracol is a bit of a drive from San Ignacio, but worth the wait as you get this 'hidden gem' almost … Continue reading Exploring ancient Maya ruins in Caracol, Belize
+The ancient Maya ruins in Caracol was probably the most spectacular place I visited during my stay in Belize.
+From atop the Mayan temples you can scout far and wide from one of the largest Mayan cities in the World.
+Caracol is a bit of a drive from San Ignacio, but worth the wait as … Continue reading Exploring the biggest Maya ruins in Caracol, Belize

 Jungle hiking and relaxing river tubing in Cockscomb Basin Wildlife Sanctuary in Belize

-Enjoy a day well spent in this amazingly lush rain forest known as the Cockscomb Basin, known for its' Jaguars and vast forest.
+Enjoy a day well spent in this amazingly pristine rainforest known as the Cockscomb Basin Wildlife Sanctuary, known for its' Jaguars and vast forest.
 The reserve is well protected and here wildlife thrives, and you can safely hike one or more of the paths if you stay on the trail.
-End your sweaty hike with a … Continue reading Jungle hiking and relaxing river tubing in Cockscomb Basin Wildlife Sanctuary in Belize
+End your sweaty hike with … Continue reading Jungle hiking and relaxing river tubing in Cockscomb Basin Wildlife Sanctuary in Belize

-Hostels and hammocks in Hopkins
+Hostels and hammocks in Hopkins, Belize

 Weekend in Placencia on a budget

-I visited sunny Caye Caulker twice during my travels in Central America.
+I visited sunny Caye Caulker in Belize twice during my travels in Central America.
 I loved it so much I had to go back for some more of the slow going lifestyle.
-In this post you can read about which hostels I stayed at, the 'secret' luxury beach, and about the amazing snorkeling trip I went on! … Continue reading Snorkeling with sharks and rays on Caye Caulker
+In this post you can read about which hostels I stayed at, the 'secret' luxury beach, and about the amazing snorkeling trip I … Continue reading White sand beaches on Caye Caulker in Belize and snorkeling on the coral reefs

 Planning your Belize journey: Hostels, itineraries and transport